micmejia/bible-dump/NKJV/Jeremiah/Jer 26.md

 Now therefore, amend your ways and your doings, and obey the voice of the Lord your God; then the Lord will relent concerning the doom that He has pronounced against you.

 ###### 14
-As for me, here I am, in your hand; do with me as seems good and [^b]proper to you.
+As for me, here I am, in your hand; do with me as seems good and proper to you.

 ###### 15
 But know for certain that if you put me to death, you will surely bring innocent blood on yourselves, on this city, and on its inhabitants; for truly the Lord has sent me to you to speak all these words in your hearing."